zahichemaly/healthcare-blockchain-with-semantics/README.md

 # Healthcare blockchain with semantics
 This project is about implementing a Healthcare System that takes advantage of semantics for a better patient treatment.

 2 solutions are proposed:

-- A secure Healthcare blockchain sytem using Hyperleder Composer
+- A secure Healthcare blockchain sytem using Hyperleder Compose
 - A semantics-based Healthcare blockchain system using Hyperledger Fabric, Java and GraphDB.

 ## Prerequisites